sarahmthomas/CS193_Fall18_Lab3/README.md

   Text Editors (such as **Vim**, Pluma, nano, and ... ~~GNU Emacs~~) are very general in their abilities:
   - You can read nearly any file BUT most this means you are forced to be generic
-  - They typically have a minimalistic design that enables
+  - They typically have a minimalistic design that minimizes CPU/Memory Impact

   For this course, we have decided to introduce the versatile Vim text editor.